 STACK OR SCRAP?

-that could deliver some offshore vessels back into service.
-A healing in oil charges to $sixty five-70 a barrel might begin to reactivate idled vessels, stated shipbroker Banchero Costa.
+That could deliver some offshore vessels back into service.
+Healing in oil charges to $sixty five-70 a barrel might begin to reactivate idled vessels, stated shipbroker Banchero Costa.